 A large wooden bead to use as a doll’s head

 A cardboard cone (these are used for wool and cotton and available at weaving stores.
-You can also buy them very cheaply (between .35 – .50 cents/cone) on line here or here or find them on eBay.
+You can also buy them very cheaply (between .35 – .50 cents/cone) on line here or find them on Amazon.

 Fabric for the cone